 \textbf{Speculative Decoding.} Speculative decoding is a draft-then-verify decoding paradigm to accelerate LLM inference~\citep{xia2024unlocking}.
-Specifically, it utilizes a draft model to generate future tokens, and a larger target model verifies them via parallel rejection sampling.
-Beyond the vanilla setting, recent work extends acceptance from token-level equivalence to step-level semantic similarity to speed up reasoning~\citep{yang2025speculative,pan2025specreason,fu2025scaling,liao2025reward}.
-Collaborative decoding via Speculation~\citep{fu2025fast} further applies speculative decoding with multiple draft LLMs by verifying proposals against a combined distribution of the drafts and the target, yielding greater speedups than standard ensembling.
-However, these adaptations primarily target speed in LLM inference and also do not address the challenges of vision-language reasoning.
+Specifically, it uses a draft model to generate future tokens, and a larger target model verifies them via parallel rejection sampling.
+Recent work extends acceptance from token-level equivalence to step-level semantic similarity to speed up reasoning~\citep{yang2025speculative,pan2025specreason,fu2025scaling,liao2025reward}.
+Collaborative decoding via Speculation~\citep{fu2025fast} further applies speculative decoding with multiple draft LLMs by verifying proposals against a combined distribution of drafts and target, yielding greater speedups.
+However, they mainly target speed in LLM inference and do not address visual reasoning challenges.

-\textbf{Large Language Model Ensemble.} Majority voting aggregates answers by frequency, but fails when the correct solution is produced by a minority.
-Universal Self-Consistency~\citep{chen2023universal} mitigates this failure mode by prompting the LLM to select the most consistent candidate across samples.
-Further, learned aggregators read multiple rationales and synthesize them to recover minority-correct information~\citep{qi2025learning, zhao2025majority}.
-However, these approaches focus on text-only ensembling.
-In vision-language reasoning, supervision of ensembling is not cost-effective since multimodal complexity requires costly, fine-grained annotations.